kaisenlinux/manpages-dev/category/Hardware/fio.md

                      zoned  Zoned random distribution zoned_abs Zoned absolute random distribution

               When  using  a  zipf  or  pareto distribution, an input value is also needed to define the access pattern.
 For zipf, this is the `Zipf theta'.
 For pareto, it's the `Pareto power'.
 Fio includes a test program, fio-genzipf, that can be used visualize what the given input values will yield in terms of hit rates.
 If you wanted to use zipf with  a
               `theta' of 1.2, you would use `random_distribution=zipf:1.2' as the option.
 If a non-uniform model is used, fio will disable use of the random map.
 For the normal distribu‐ tion, a normal (Gaussian) deviation is supplied as a value between 0 and 100.

+              The second, optional float is allowed for pareto, zipf and normal distributions.
+It allows to set base of distribution in non-default place, giving more control  over  most probable  outcome.
+This  value is in range [0-1] which maps linearly to range of possible random values.
+Defaults are: random for pareto and zipf, and 0.5 for normal.
+If you wanted to use zipf with a `theta` of 1.2 centered on 1/4 of allowed value range, you would use `random_distibution=zipf:1.2:0.25`.

               For a zoned distribution, fio supports specifying percentages of I/O access that should fall within what range of the file or device.
 For example, given a criteria of: